List of Prison Break characters: Gretchen Morgan

-Don Self
+Donald "Don" Self

 Donald "Don" Self (played by Michael Rapaport; season 4) is an ICE Homeland Security Investigations (DHS) special agent introduced in the fourth-season premiere.
 After their arrest, he recruits the protagonists and several other characters into a covert "A-Team" of sorts in a mission to take down The Company once and for all.
 The character plays a prominent role in the last season.
 Not much is known about him but he is stated as a hardworking Homeland Security Agent who tries to bring down The Company but has yet to be successful.
 He has worked for five years to bring down The Company with James Whistler and Aldo Burrows (Michael and Lincoln's father), the latter has also tried to locate Scylla.
 According to a background check made on the character by The Company in the episode "Five the Hard Way", Self studied law on Long Island, before spending the next 18 years moving around DOD and DOJ.
 He began working for Homeland Security in 2002.
 Agent Self later told Mahone that he had a wife that died while giving birth - his unborn infant died too.
 A picture of his wife is seen at his desk several times and he once played a message of her voice at his answering machine.
 The truth about his wife's fate is revealed near the end of the season.
 Self's character plays the role of supervisor and ally to the team in the first half of the season, but later becomes an antagonist.
 In "Scylla", he tasks Lincoln Burrows and Michael Scofield with the mission of bringing down The Company and finding "Scylla", a key card that stores a wealth of information about The Company.
 He promises them full exoneration if the brothers can obtain Scylla and hand it over to the government.
 As Sucre, Mahone, Bellick, Sara, and Roland Glenn, a computer hijacker, come along with them, Self points out that if they do it there is no coming back and that he is their boss.
 The partnership with Self is not without friction, however.
 Most notably in "Shut Down" were Self, under pressure from his boss, reluctantly tries to cancel the mission after it is discovered that Scylla is six key cards, not just one.
 Self agrees to let them find the rest of the Scylla cards after the team successfully identifies the other cardholders.
 In other episodes throughout the season, however, the character provides active assistance to the team, like in "Safe and Sound" where Self, although overtly pessimistic about their chances, agree to help by first contriving an excuse to enter a cardholder's office and later in the episode by luring someone out of his office for lunch, leaving the team to get to a safe which contains a Scylla card.
 He also has his computer analysts identify the rest of the cardholders from the picture taken with Michael's cell phone.